saritasa-nest/saritasa-github-actions/.github/actions/pr-summary/README.md

 jobs:
   auto-generate-summary:
     runs-on: saritasa-rocks-eks
-    # Summary will not be generated if the PR was opened as a draft
+    # Summary will not be generated if the PR was opened as a draft.
     if: |
       github.event.pull_request.draft == false
     steps: